Madamian2424/GPT/README.md

 ---
 ## 🤖 Classic
-> Below is information about the classic version of AutoGPT.
+> Below is information about the classic version.

 **🛠️ [Build your own Agent - Quickstart](classic/FORGE-QUICKSTART.md)**